 Many people are seduced by the idea of instant criminal record databases.
 This is because they seem to offer the ultimate background checks dream i.e. quick results, with no inconvenience, and at minimal or no costs at all.
 Who wouldn’t want to enjoy such benefits?
 Nobody, right?

 Unfortunately, these apparent benefits are mere illusions.
 Instant criminal databases are potential ticking time-bombs.
 Relying on them alone is basically setting yourself up for background check lawsuits.
-Many employers and background check companies have found this out the hard way.
+Many companies have found this out the hard way.

 We shall examine the pitfalls of using instant criminal record databases in a moment.
 First, to ensure that we are on the same page, let’s explore what these databases actually are.
 Understanding them is the first step towards avoiding getting ensnared by them.